• Skip to main content

 Sharon Polsky MAPP

-Sharon is a contributing writer to the Centre for International Governance Innovation, and has advised the National Cybersecurity Consortium and is a member of the NCC Scientific and Ecosystem Advisory Committee.
+Sharon has advised the National Cybersecurity Consortium and is a member of the NCC Scientific and Ecosystem Advisory Committee, and is a contributing writer to the Centre for International Governance Innovation.
 She is also a member of the National Privacy & Access Certification Committee and Accreditation Advisory Board, academic advisory boards, and of several Digital Governance Standards committees.

-She served as an Executive Member of the Canadian Bar Association Alberta Privacy and Access Law Section, and on the Board of the Rocky Mountain Civil Liberties Association; on the National Advisory Committee for the University of Alberta IAPP Program, the Advisory Board of the Canadian Institute for Information and Privacy Studies, and the Health Information Management Program Advisory Committee.
+Sharon served as an Executive Member of the Canadian Bar Association Alberta Privacy and Access Law Section; was an adjunct instructor at the University of Calgary and SAIT Polytech for 15 years; served as an advisor for the University of Alberta’s Information Access and Protection of Privacy program; on the Board of the Rocky Mountain Civil Liberties Association; on the Advisory Board of the Canadian Institute for Information and Privacy Studies; and the Health Information Management Program Advisory Committee.

 Sharon was a Women of Influence Award finalist 2010 and appointed as a Privacy by Design Ambassador in 2011.
 She was nominated to receive the Grace Pepin Award 2011, the Robert C. Clark Award 2017, and the PICCASO Award 2024.